Generic Name: Bromocriptine mesylate

 Bromocriptine Dosage and Administration

-The initial dosage of Bromocriptine mesylate tablets in adults is ½ to one 2.5 mg scored tablet daily.
+The initial dosage of Bromocriptine mesylate tablets in adults is half to one 2.5 mg scored tablet daily.
 An additional 2.5 mg tablet may be added to the treatment regimen as tolerated every 2-7 days until an optimal therapeutic response is achieved.
-The therapeutic dosage ranged from 2.5-15 mg daily in adults studied clinically.
+The therapeutic dosage ranged from 2.5 mg to 15 mg daily in adults studied clinically.

 In order to reduce the likelihood of prolonged exposure to Bromocriptine mesylate tablets should an unsuspected pregnancy occur, a mechanical contraceptive should be used in conjunction with Bromocriptine mesylate tablets therapy until normal ovulatory menstrual cycles have been restored.
 Contraception may then be discontinued in patients desiring pregnancy.